adobe/spectrum-web-components/tools/theme/README.md

 }
 ```

-3. Respond to System Context Changes:
+3. Respond to system context changes:

     Override the `update` lifecycle method to detect changes in the system context using the `systemResolverUpdatedSymbol`.